ax-zyoutz/insightconnect-workflows/workflows/Multi_Country_Auth_Workflow/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+This workflow leverages InsightConnect's Parameters feature.
+This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

+There are two parameters you will need to configure in order to complete setup of your workflow:

+* Email Recipient: Recipient for email alert
+* Required AD Group DN: Active Directory user group to monitor

+To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.

+After configuring the parameters, activate the workflow in order to trigger it.

 ## Technical Details